jelmer/debversion-rs/README.md

 # debian version handling in rust

-This simple crate provides a struct for parsing, validating, manipulating and comparing Debian version strings.
+This simple create provides a struct for parsing, validating, manipulating and comparing Debian version strings.

 It aims to follow the version specification as described in Debian policy